-The division's work focuses on the Council's Fish and Wildlife Program including planning, development and coordination, tracking implementation and assessing the Program performance.
-Long-term work includes research, analyses, and coordination with other experts in the region on topics important to the Program such as mainstem passage and flows, system/subbasin production planning, research coordination, new hydropower development and actions by the Federal Energy Regulatory Commission, wildlife mitigation, resident fish and blocked area mitigation, and habitat and tributary passage.
+The division's work focuses on the Council's Fish and Wildlife Program, including planning, development and coordination, tracking implementation, and assessing performance.
+Long-term work includes coordination with other experts in the region on topics important to the Program such as mainstem passage and flows, system/subbasin production planning, research, new hydropower development and actions, wildlife mitigation, resident fish and blocked area mitigation, and habitat and tributary passage.
+Staff have expertise in fish and wildlife and their habitats and the geography of the Columbia Basin, as well as the ability to work with a broad array of interests in the basin and the knowledge and ability to conduct the important Council planning processes called for in the Northwest Power Act.

-Fish and Wildlife Division: FY2025 revisions and FY2026 projections
+Fish and Wildlife Division: FY26 revisions and FY27 projections

-The fish and wildlife portion of the Council's budget for fiscal year 2025 revised is \$1,620,370 equivalent to 0.013 mills in firm power sales.
-This is an increase of approximately \$9,000 from last year's projection for fiscal year 2025 of \$1,611,300 due to a slight increase in the estimate for overall compensation and benefits.
-The fish and wildlife portion of the Council's budget for fiscal year 2026 is projected at \$1,660,255 equivalent to 0.014 mills in firm power sales.
+The fish and wildlife portion of the Council's budget for FY26 revised is \$1,623,098 equivalent to 0.013 mills in firm power sales.
+This is a decrease of approximately \$36,000 from last year's projection for FY26 of \$1,660,000 due to a slight decrease in the estimate for overall compensation and benefits.
+The fish and wildlife portion of the Council's budget for FY27 is projected at \$1,668,885, equivalent to 0.014 mills in firm power sales.

-The Council's Fish and Wildlife Division divides its workplan into three major areas of emphasis: 1) Program Planning, Development and Coordination; 2) Program Implementation, and 3) Program Performance.
-The Northwest Power Act drives the work in these areas as well as specific direction from the Council.
+The Council's Fish and Wildlife Division divides its workplan into three major areas of emphasis: 1) Program Planning, Development and Policy Coordination; 2) Program Implementation, and 3) Program Performance.
+The Northwest Power Act is the primary driver of work in these areas.

-Program Planning, Development and Coordination
+Fish and Wildlife Program Planning, Development and Coordination